IMMIGRATION

 I tried to get a shared taxi from Peshawar but there were none.
 Supposedly costing 2000 PR, on arrival, he wanted 6000!!
 Taxi drivers are all the same.

-Whoever wrote all the EPS reports on Afghanistan lived in a different world than what I experienced.
+Whoever wrote all the EPS reports on Afghanistan lived in a different world than I experienced.
 Jump the fence!!!!!!
 What a crazy idea.
 1. Show your Pakistan visa at least three times.
 2. Declare your money.
 More than US$1,000 is not allowed?
 I showed my Euros and US dollars and took a photo of the declaration.

 To get to the actual immigration officer was a long walk through a corridor fenced with wire.
 We pushed our way past hundreds of others – big carts full of sacks of rice, massive boxes and luggage, a bed – you name it, and many in wheelchairs.
 Why were so many going to Afghanistan, a country with the Taliban and lots of problems?
 I think this showed how bad the Pakistan economy was.
 The whole process took about two hours.
 It was shaded but still very hot and long.

 I had met Abdullah in the visa office in Peshawar.
-Born in Dubai of Afghan parents, he lived in Germany.
+Born in Dubai to Afghan parents, he lived in Germany.
 By luck, we met again at immigration and we navigated the gauntlet together.
 He was being met at the border by his brother and two cousins and he generously offered me a ride to Jalalabad.

 The place was mayhem with long lines at the two immigration windows.
 The window was above eye level and you had to stand on a cement block.
 I gave the officer my passport with the Afghan visa and Pakistan visa.
 He scanned them, took my photo with the tiny camera and I saw him stamp, just not in my passport!!
 I didn’t realize it as things were so harried.
 After immigration, we were checked by intelligence officers twice who photographed everything and filled in all our information but didn’t check for a stamp.
 We also filled out a long form, supplied a PP photo and had our passports checked at another office.
 They didn’t check for a stamp either,